AInsolence/SnakeGame/SnakeGameSolution/SnakeGame/ReadMe.txt

 9. Create point counter and HUD - DONE
 10. Create GAME class and add win/lose conditions. - DONE 10.1 Make logic for the random food appearing in the game screen. - DONE
-11. Add game music and sounds (for move, collision(game over), eating&grow)
+11. Add game music and sounds (for move, collision(game over), eating&grow) - AWAIT
-12. Create Main Menu screen with animation and music
+12. Create Main Menu screen with animation - DONE
+12.1 Create cursor and menu navigation - DONE
-13. Create options screen
+13. Create options screen - DONE
 14. Rewrite KeyListener class with using SFML tools to handle user input
 15. Add ability to change key controls in options
-16. Create Record screen
+16. Create Record screen - DONE
 17. Add write/read records to/from file
 18. ***more levels
 19. ***add more lives for player